johnantoni/vimfiles-2010/readme.markdown

 ## MacVim, HomeBrew and PeepOpen

-For OSX users i'd recommend installing (MacVIM)[http://code.google.com/p/macvim/] rather than using the Terminal client.
+For OSX users i'd recommend installing [MacVIM](http://code.google.com/p/macvim/) rather than using the Terminal client.
 Along with that install [HomeBrew](http://mxcl.github.com/homebrew/), it's a really efficient package manager for OSX.

-And if you want the GoTo file that TextMate has (and CommandT provides) install (PeepOpen)[http://peepcode.com/products/peepopen] from PeepCode, reallu awesome (and support already baked into this config)
+And if you want the GoTo file that TextMate has (and CommandT provides) install [PeepOpen](http://peepcode.com/products/peepopen) from PeepCode, really awesome (and support already baked into this config)

 ## Keys